HEDIS 2023 Changes and HEDIS Diabetes Measures

 In 2022, we saw quite a few changes to HEDIS requirements, including the HEDIS measures for diabetes.
 In 2023, the healthcare industry will continue to experience changes to HEDIS compliance requirements.

 Looking to learn a bit more about these changes and how you can boost your rating this year?
 Keep reading!
 Detailed below are the additions and changes of the 2023 HEDIS measures, along with a list of the HEDIS measures for diabetes that make up the HEDIS Comprehensive Diabetic Care plan, followed by a few optimizations organizations can make to boost their rating.

 What are HEDIS Ratings?

 Introduced in 1991 by the National Committee for Quality Assurance (NCQA), the Healthcare Effectiveness Data and Information Set (HEDIS) is now the gold standard for measuring quality healthcare performance.

 Primarily focused on improving preventative care, HEDIS offers a myriad of benefits to the healthcare industry as a whole.
-It allows employers to determine the best coverage options and healthcare systems learn which areas of their system need optimization and which are excelling.
+It allows employers to determine the best coverage options while equipping healthcare systems to identify which areas of their systems need optimization and which are excelling.

 For value-based diabetic care providers, complying with the ever-changing quality measures set in place by HEDIS is critical to meeting a five-star rating and boosting bottom-line performance.
 But with great ratings comes great responsibility, spurring an active effort for health systems and providers to integrate preventative systems into their practices.